For showtimes, click here.

 3. Hepburn got dirty.

 It took an hour for Hepburn to be dirtied up for her role as Doolittle, which included putting dirt behind her ears, under her nails, and on her face.
-It was especially hard for Hepburn to wear the heavy wool skirts and boots during the shoot, especially since temperature at the studio could get to over 100 degrees Fahrenheit during the summer.
+It was especially hard for Hepburn to wear the heavy wool skirts and boots during the shoot because temperatures at the studio could get to over 100 degrees Fahrenheit during the summer.

 4. Cary Grant turned down a lead role.